benninkrs/MixedTensors.jl/README.md

 # AlgebraicTensors.jl
-An implementation of tensors as algebraic objects:  objects that can be scaled, added, and multiplied.
+**AlgebraicTensors** implements of tensors as algebraic objects:  objects that can be scaled, added, and multiplied.
 This facilitates computations involving vectors and linear operators in high-dimensonal product spaces, such as occur in quantum information theory.

 ## Concept
-As implemented here, a tensor is a multidimensional array where each dimension is asociated with a particular vector space.
+Here, a tensor is a multidimensional array where each dimension is asociated with a particular vector space.
 Each of these spaces is designated as either a "left" space or as a "right" space; left and right spaces with the same label are dual to each other.
 In multiplication expressions, a tensor's left spaces contract (form inner products) with dual factors on the left, whereas right spaces form inner products with dual factors on the right.
 Left and right spaces are analogous to the columns and rows of a matrix, respectively, and the tensors implemented here may be thought of as multidimensional generalizations of vectors and matrices.

-A tensor is represented by the provided `Tensor` type.
+The `Tensor` type is provided to represent such a tensor.
 A `Tensor` `T` with left spaces `(l1,...,lm)` and right spaces `(r1,...,rn)` represents a tensor
  $$
  T \in V_{l_1} \otimes \cdots \otimes V_{l_m} \otimes V^\dagger_{r_1} \otimes \cdots V^\dagger_{r_n}
  $$